vllm-project/llm-compressor/examples/big_models_with_accelerate/README.md

 ### Multi-GPU: `INT8` Quantization with `GPTQ`

 For quantization methods that require calibration data (e.g. `GPTQ`), CPU offloading is too slow.
 For these methods, `llmcompressor` can use `accelerate` multi-GPU to quantize models that are larger than a single GPU.
 For example, when quantizing a model to `int8`, we typically use `GPTQ` to statically quantize the weights, which requires calibration data.

+Note that running non-sequential `GPTQ` requires significant additional memory beyond the model size.
+As a rough rule of thumb, running `GPTQModifier` non-sequentially will take up 3x the model size for a 16-bit model and 2x the model size for a 32-bit model (these estimates include the memory required to store the model itself in GPU).

 - `multi_gpu_int8.py` demonstrates quantizing the weights and activations of `Llama-70B` to `int8` on 8 A100s: